Michigan mechanic license and insurance requirements

 • B4: Structural analysis and damage repair

-To submit your ASE credentials, go into your myASE account and click on “Send Status Letter.”
+To submit your ASE credentials, log in to your myASE account and click on “Send Status Letter.”
 Then, enter the email address Licensing@Michigan.gov to have proof of certification submitted directly to the state’s Business Licensing Section.

 Michigan mechanic license renewal